uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 const task3 = 'Third task';
 ```

-However this would quickly become very _tedious_.
+However, this would quickly become very _tedious_.
-In addition you may want to add or delete tasks.
+Additionally, you probably want to be able to add or delete tasks in your application.
 Adding and deleting variables will become even more _tedious_.
 It would become almost as _tedious_ as repeating the word _tedious_ over and over.
 Did we mention that this is really _tedious_?

 As you can see, we need a way to store multiple values in a single variable.
+We can do this with arrays.

 A JavaScript **array** is an ordered collection of multiple values.
 You can declare an array using an **array literal** (also called an _array initializer_ in this context):